 - Weighted Average.

 Limitations on Interest Payments in lieu of Thin Capitalization Rule

 As per this rule, the deductions are limited for payments related to the financing from the related parties.
 For financial institutions, this rule fixes the debt-to-equity ratio of 5:1 while for other businesses the ratio is 2:1.
 Interest payments to the related parties beyond this set threshold are not permissible.
 A deviation to this rule, however, allows the financing beyond the threshold, if the company can present documental proof that funding is conducted at an arm’s length or the tax rate of leading entity is now less than China’s borrowing entity.

 Cases of Non-deduction:

-- Below is the list of scenarios where deduction is not applicable as per the China corporation tax rate rules, for calculating the taxable income.
+- Below is the list of scenarios where a deduction is not applicable as per the China corporation tax rate rules, for calculating the taxable income.

 - Management fees is generally nondeductible.
 However, if charged at arm’s length, the services fees paid to affiliates residing in China or abroad is subject to deduction.

 - Income tax paid on earned income and all subsequent charges (e.g., late payment surcharge).

 - Losses and fines imposed on unlawful business operations

 - Payments like dividends that are related to equity interests to investors.
 However, the payments in this category are deductible if they are paid to affiliates in China or overseas.